 Community of Science Pivot

-Mark an opportunity as active if you plan to apply for it.
-You will receiving funding alerts about active opportunities and it will be shown to you on your homepage once logged in.
+- Mark an opportunity as active if you plan to apply for it.
+You will receive funding alerts about active opportunities and it will be shown to you on your homepage once logged in.

-6. Within each funding opportunity record, Pivot will list “profile matches” on the right hand side.
+- Within each funding opportunity record, Pivot will list “profile matches” on the right-hand side.
 This provides suggestions, based on profiles, of other Pivot members who may be interested in the opportunity.
-This tool is useful to find people to collaborate with.

 The USF Sarasota Manatee Grant Application Process

-4. The Principle Investigator works with college staff to complete the Internal Form and Interest Inventory (if applicable), and any other grant packet forms (e.g. technical proposal and budget information).
-In addition to your college office manager, relevant staff contacts for assistance in completing this information include …
+- The Principle Investigator works with college staff to complete the USF Internal Form and Interest Inventory, and any other grant packet forms (e.g. technical proposal and budget information).

 USF Procedural Questions and Support